Zhangxuan-Xing/The-Configuration-Of-SpringMVC-Mybatis-SSH-Annotation/README.md

 This project is mainly a configuration template for SSH and SSM, which is convenient for everyone to develop and provides related jar packages.

-*Tip*:If you have any questions, please feel free to exchange your opinions.